“Companies aren’t communities. They aren’t forums.

 These and other points come back to what needs to be the real focus of building the social enterprise: creating an organization that does better than its competitors in a way that feeds on itself and cannot be replicated

-While Facebook’s drive towards advertising dollars might justify the importance of the €˜time in app’ metric (you might have noticed Facebook’s recent advertising addition to your photos?) €“ LinkedIn focuses on productivity for its members (LinkedIn makes money via ads, but member services and enterprise hiring services are also part of its business model
+While Facebook’s drive towards advertising dollars might justify the importance of the €˜time in app’ metric (you might have noticed Facebook’s recent advertising addition to your photos?) €“ LinkedIn focuses on productivity for its members (LinkedIn makes money via ads, but member services and enterprise hiring services are also ).

 Don’t be drawn to the overly satisfying measurement of “time in app” unless your business model is driven by ads; your company gets more value by optimizing your employees’ time.

 Facebook is not particularly regarded for its ability to give its members value back on their own data.
 While it’s very easy to get data into Facebook,

 Beyond suggesting new friends, Facebook does little to share back with the community the incredible insights it gathers about its users.

 The LinkedIn Analytics team has been hard at work understanding your data trail, and they are not shy to share these analytics with you.
 My favorites include LinkedIn’s “Signal,” “Career Explorer,” “InMaps” or “Skills” which launched most recently.